-Anyway, all of that stuff was bouncing around in my head as I ambled up and down the streets of Ljubljana last month to update information on the city's museums, restaurants, clubs, and hotels.
-As anyone who's ever been to Ljubljana knows, it's an uncommonly mannered and beautiful city.
-Many people may not realize, though, it also has a darker, more-anarchistic side: namely, a couple of sprawling, student-occupied squats that strike a very different aesthetic chord from the center.
+Anyway, all that stuff was bouncing around in my head as I ambled up and down the streets of Ljubljana last month to update information on the city's museums, restaurants, clubs, and hotels.
+As anyone who's ever been to Ljubljana knows, it's an uncommonly beautiful city.
+Many people may not realize, though, it also has a darker, more-anarchistic side: namely, a couple sprawling, student-occupied squats that strike a very different aesthetic chord from the center.
 I became very interested on this trip in seeing how those different sides of Ljubljana relate to each other.

-Even if there had never been a Slovenian wunderkind named Jože Plečnik, Ljubljana would have been an appealing city.
-Consider first the city's natural landscape: a narrow, emerald-green river flowing through a rough-cut valley and around a rocky hilltop, which is dotted by an old castle.
+Even if there had never been a Slovenian wunderkind named Jože Plečnik, Ljubljana would have been an appealing place.
+Consider first the city's natural landscape: a narrow, emerald-green river flowing through a rough-cut valley and around a rocky hilltop, dotted by an old castle.
 Then, there are those colorful 19th- and early-20th century buildings strung out along the river that have aged so gracefully; the vines and moss that cover their river-facing fronts lending a touch of gravitas.

 Toss in Plečnik, though, and the city becomes that "jewel box" cliche that travel writers aren't supposed to use but which in Ljubljana's case is perfectly apt.
-For readers who may not be familiar with Plečnik, he was an architect and city planner who, throughout the middle of the 20th century, seemingly made it his life’s work to dress up and accessorize Ljubljana precisely as if it were a beautiful woman.
+For readers who may not be familiar with Plečnik, he was an architect and city planner who, throughout the middle of the 20th century, made it his life’s work to dress up and accessorize Ljubljana precisely as if it were a beautiful woman.
 How else to describe, if not as pieces of jewelry, all of those alabaster pillars and pyramids, orbs, and spindles he sprinkled all along the river, on the bridges, on the tops of the buildings, and sometimes even in the middle of residential neighborhoods?